howard-stearns/FairShare/README.md

   - This PoC version of the app starts with a few groups and members established, and initial reserve amounts in the exchanges.
 Changes are persisted locally.
   - When you "vote", the PoC App simulates concurrening votes by the other group memembers in five seconds.

+should the intragroup fee be applied to intergroup exchanges?
+On both the exchange to reserve currency and then again on the exchange of that reserveto the target currency?

 ### State